MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-extents.md

 This command has several variants: In one, the extents to be dropped are specified by a Kusto query.
 In the other variants, extents are specified using a mini-language described below.

-Requires [Table admin permission](../management/access-control/role-based-authorization.md) for each table that has extents returned by the provided query.

 > [!NOTE]
 > Data shards are called **extents** in Kusto, and all commands use "extent" or "extents" as a synonym.
 > For more information on extents, see [Extents (Data Shards) Overview](extents-overview.md).

 > [!CAUTION]
 > If you drop an extent, all the rows in that extent will be deleted.
 To delete individual records, use [Soft delete](../concepts/data-soft-delete.md).

+## Permissions

+This command requires [table admin](access-control/role-based-authorization.md) permissions for each table that has extents returned by the provided query.

 ## Syntax